ceramicnetwork/docs/docs/tools/self-id/read.md

 #### Configure data models

-Self.ID core come [pre-configured with a few popular data models](configuration.md#configure-your-data-models) that you can use to retrieve data from the network.
+Self.ID core is [pre-configured with a few popular data models](configuration.md#configure-your-data-models) that you can use to retrieve data from the network.
 You can read about those data models, and learn how to add additional data models, in the [data models configuration](configuration.md#using-additional-data-models) page.

 ### **Retrieving user data**